fourtimes/PHP/lamp-setup-on-ubuntu-ec2.md

 ## Note:

-_Suppose if we need to install all the LAMP using single command. please use the below command_
+_Suppose if we need to install the LAMP using single command. please use the below command_
 ```sh
 sudo apt update
 sudo apt install apache2 php php-gd php-zip php-mysql mysql-server -y